This beautiful Baroque palace was built in 1695 by King Friedrich Wilhelm I as a summer residence for his beloved wife, Queen ... More

-This beautiful baroque palace was built in 1695 by King Friedrich Wilhelm I as a summer residence for his beloved wife, Queen Sophie Charlotte.
-Hidden away in the lush Royal Gardens are several smaller buildings: the ornate rococo Belvedere, containing an impressive collection of porcelain; the Schinkel Pavilion which houses drawings, paintings, sculptures, furniture and porcelain by Karl Friedrich Schinkel; and the neoclassical Mausoleum containing the tombs of Queen Louise, King Friedrich Wilhelm III, Emperor Wilhelm I and Empress Augusta.
+This beautiful Baroque palace was built in 1695 by King Friedrich Wilhelm I as a summer residence for his beloved wife, Queen Sophie Charlotte.
+Hidden away in the lush Royal Gardens are several smaller buildings: the ornate rococo Belvedere, containing an impressive collection of porcelain, and the Schinkel Pavilion which houses drawings, paintings, sculptures, furniture and porcelain by Karl Friedrich Schinkel.
+You can also see the neoclassical Mausoleum containing the tombs of Queen Louise, King Friedrich Wilhelm III, Emperor Wilhelm I and Empress Augusta.

 This palace was incredible!
 It was definately one of my favorite places to go in Berlin.
 It really brought you back in time.
 The Gardens were lovely.
 The rooms were smaller than expected, but full of character from the past.
 I would definately visit here again if I make it back to Germany.

 Give one full day to explore this place carefully so that you don't have to run around it.
 Many parts were lovely, all decorated and genuine.
 Audioguide was a big help as it told many things.
 Sadly, some parts were only pictures as the war has left nothing of the old place.
 To the end the guide gets long-winded so just walk on your own.
 Park looks lovely from the top and far but as you enter closer, it's a kitch now, field flowers, mock vases, etc. Bad taste.
 A nearby bus stop where M48 bus takes you to the centre of Berlin in 20min, no need for train.